TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to delete a file
+Script to delete a non-empty directory